|Designer: Dave Buchanan||

 Botanical name: Festuca californica

 The California Fescue is a cool season bunchgrass with blue-green blades that reach 2' high.
 The violet colored flower stalks are 5' tall, appearing in spring and summer, creating fountain-like clumps.
 This grass is drought tolerant for sun and shade although it looks better with additional summer water.
-The California fescue is native to CA and is a beneficial insect plant.
+The California fescue is a beneficial insect plant.
 Plant on dry sunny slopes or on the edge of a dry creek bed.

 Botanical name: Eschscholzia californica

 The California State Flower.
 This small annual (sometimes acts as a perennial) plant will grow to less than 1' tall and has light, small blue green leaves with gold and orange flowers that bloom in spring and summer.
 It is an aggressive grower and can get away from you in a residential garden space.
 Plant it in spaces where it is alright for it to roam.

 Common name: Blue-Eyed Grass

 Following winter rains, this grassy perennial brings a soft texture back into the garden.
 It produces an abundance of small blue-purple flowers which have a long bloom cycle.
 The foliage is similar to Irises.
 This California native prefers full sun and is drought tolerant once it's established.
 It's great in small spaces and among rocks.
 This plant reaches about 1' tall.

 Common name: California Buckwheat

 Botanical name: Eriogonum fasciculatum